 Scar tissue located within a vein can lead to chronic pain in the body, most commonly the legs.
-Venous scar is most commonly the result of blood clot damage or phlebitis.
+The venous scar is most commonly the result of blood clot damage or phlebitis.
 It can also result from trauma or surgical damage.
-Venous scar can often be diagnosed with imaging, including ultrasound and CT scan.
+The venous scar can often be diagnosed with imaging, including ultrasound and CT scan.

 Venous ulcers are one of the most painful vein conditions.
 Venous ulcers usually develop in the ankle or foot, most commonly the inner or medial ankle.
 They are the result of venous circulatory diseases.
 Blood clot damage, post-thrombotic syndrome, and chronic venous reflux disease / venous insufficiency are the most common causes of venous ulcers.
 If the circulation condition is treated, venous ulcers usually will heal.

 Although reticular and spider veins are the most minor type of venous disease, they can often result in leg, foot, or ankle pain.
 The pain is often hormonally responsive, being worse during menstrual cycles and pregnancies.
 Prolonged standing and sitting can also make these types of veins ache or burn.

 Hormone Fluctuation and Vein Pain